ml-henderson/ml-henderson.github.io/_posts/2023-09-26-thesis_results.md

 You can explore the results in Tharaka-Nithi county in the map below.
 <iframe src="assets\files\tharaka_interactive_map.html" loading="lazy" style="width: 100%; height: 400px; border: 0px none;"></iframe>
 _Results from Tharaka-Nithi county.
-Example recovery curves shown at purple marker.
-(If it's not loading, try opening this page in a different browser.)_
+Example recovery curves shown at purple markers._

 ![Embu-Nyeri](assets\files\TIST_Resilience_final\Slide12.PNG)
 Embu and Nyeri counties encountered issues leading to poor result quality and quantity, thus the rest of the research questions focus on results from Tharaka and Meru.